SysKitTeam/docs-point/configuration/configure-storage-management.md

 description:  This article describes how you can set up Storage Management in Syskit Point.
 ---

-# Storage Storage Management in Syskit Point
+# Configure Storage Management in Syskit Point

 The Syskit Point Storage Management feature helps you keep your environment clutter-free, optimize the usage of your storage, and gain insight into how your storage is distributed across your tenant.

-For more information on this feature, [take a look at the Storage Management article](../reporting/storage-management/storage-management.md).
+For more information on this feature, [take a look at the Storage Management article](../storage-management/storage-reports.md).

 To configure the Storage Management feature within Syskit Point, complete the following steps: